 In this section, you first create a search page by using a Submission Form.

-- On the DataPage DataSource screen, select the table you’d like to search as your data source.
-You need to enable parameters so that you can pass the search criteria to the results page.
+On the DataPage DataSource screen, select the table you’d like to search as your data source.

-- Proceed to the Select Fields screen.
+Proceed to the Select Fields screen.
 Select one field and move it to the right-hand panel using the arrow button.
-It doesn’t matter which field you select because it will be removed later.
+To continue, click Next.

 On the Configure Fields screen, create Virtual fields to collect the search data from the end-user.
 Virtual fields are used because we don’t want to run the search in this form.
 We also don’t want to create a new record using this form.
 In fact, this form is only for collecting data and passing it on.